Adult-Gerontology Acute Care Nurse Practitioner

 We encourage you to apply to the specialty that meets your career interest rather than focus on the number of spaces available.
-We strongly recommended that you complete your application by the November 1st early action date to have a greater probability of being admitted.
+We strongly recommended that you complete your application by the November priority deadline date to have a quicker decision response time and a greater chance of being admitted.
 The number of students offered admission can vary each year based on many factors.
 Typically, we admit about 60 students into this specialty each year.

 Does the school accept transfer credit?

 Matriculated students can transfer up to six semester credits of equivalent graduate level coursework from another accredited university to be applied toward the MSN.
 You must send a cover letter requesting approval for the transfer of the two courses, along with the application for admission materials and the course catalog descriptions and the course syllabi to the VUSN Admissions Office..

 If I have an MSN degree, is there a post-master’s option?

 Yes.
 There is a post-master’s certificate in this specialty available to students who already possess an Advanced Nursing degree.
 It is strongly recommended that you apply to the Doctor of Nursing Practice (DNP) program and complete the post-master’s certificate as part of your DNP program of studies.

 Can I work full-time and go to school full-time?

 We strongly recommend that students do not attempt full-time school and full-time work.
 The few students who have successfully completed full-time school and work used flex time or accrued compensatory time to continue to work full-time.
 Some have used a Baylor plan (weekend shifts).

 Can I take this specialty via the modified distance learning format?